xabbuh/PandaBundle/README.md

 License
 -------

 XabbuhPandaBundle is licensed under the MIT license.
-See the [LICENSE] (Resources/meta/LICENSE) for the full license text.
+See the [LICENSE](LICENSE) for the full license text.